AjitSmartronThings/SmartLib/README.md

 # SmartLib - A Onvif Library
 ---
-ONVIF is an open industry forum that provides and promotes standardized interfaces for effective interoperability of IP-based physical security products.
-ONVIF was created to make a standard way of how IP products within CCTV and other security areas can communicate with each other.
+	**SmartLib** is useful for discovery IP cameras within networks which supports ONVIF and UPNP protocols.We can also add camera which supports these protocols.

 ## Features

   - **ONVIF & UPnP discovery**
   - ONVIF device management (Services, device information, media profiles, raw media stream uri)
   - UPnP device information
-  - Easily extendable with your own requests
+  - Easily extendable with your custom requests
-  - **Android supported!**

 ## Discovery
 ---